Born on August 2, 1931

 After a brief stint in NFL, coached at Northwestern University in late 1950s; served as an assistant coach at PU for 5 years; served 10 years as an administrative assistant to PU head coach, then associate athletics director 13 years; also worked in private business and served as a color commentator for PU football radio broadcasts; retired in 1995 as Associate Athletics Director for Facilities; 2001 inductee into Purdue Intercollegiate Athletics Hall of Fame.

-Wife, Dawn; children, Doug, Donna, David, and Daniel
+Wife, Dawn; children, Douglas, Darrell, Donna, and Dean.

 Professional Athletic Background: Drafted 3rd round by Chicago Cardinals in 1953 NFL draft and played 1 season there.